cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 ```

 A sample file can be found at `./resources/example.jsonld`.
 It is recommended for users to first generate a valid schema using the [`JSON-LD` Playground](https://json-ld.org/playground/), and then replace the target literal or IRIs with the replacement object specified above.
 This validates the `JSON-LD` schema and ensure a consistent schema is adopted. **WARNING:** Please do not use short prefixes and include the full IRI throughout the schema in order for the agent to function as expected.
 This can be ensured by removing the "@context" field, which defines these prefixes.

+> [!IMPORTANT]
+> For any service lifecycle, users will be required to add a `JSON-LD` for the `ServiceDispatchEvent`, which can contain additional properties/details.
+A sample file has been created in `./resources/dispatch.jsonld`, and users must not modify line 1 - 32.

 ### 4.2 Geocoding